Elektrobit/nemos-images/nemos-images-reference-lunar/README.md

             filesystem: overlayfs
         /                          \
         |                          |
-    dm-verity                  dm-integrity
+    dm-verity                  dm-crypt
         |                          |
+        |                    dm-integrity
         |                          |
 PARTLABEL=p.lxreadonly     PARTLABEL=p.lxroot
 filesystem: squashfs       filesystem: xfs
 ```

-The `dm-verity` and `dm-integrity` device mappings are both set up during the
+The `dm-verity` and `dm-crypt` device mappings are both set up during the
 boot process by the initrd, which then also combines them using `overlayfs`.
+The `dm-integrity` mapping is automatically handled by `cryptsetup` when the
+`dm-crypt` device is opened.

 ## How To Build